subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 This equation shows that $F$ is a macro distillation of all the microscopic energy interactions $E_i$ within the system.

-There is another important use of the Free Energy, which is as a way to identify the thermal equilibrium state for the system.
+There is another important use of the free energy, which is as a way to identify the thermal equilibrium state for the system.
 From the second law of thermodynamics we know that equilibrium is characterized by the maximization of entropy, but note that this is the entropy of the system plus that of its surroundings, which is not that straightforward to characterize.
 It turns out that thermal equilibrium can also characterized as the state at which the free energy of a system is minimized (without any reference to its surroundings).
 In order to see this consider a system that starts at some temperature $T$ and also ends at the same temperature, but in the process draws an amount of heat equal to $Q$ from the heat bath.
 From the conservation of energy it follows that $\Delta E_{system} = Q$ Also the change in entropy for the heat bath is $\Delta S_{bath} = -{Q\over T}$.
 From the second law since $\Delta S_{bath} + \Delta S_{system} \ge 0$ it follows that $\Delta S_{systam} \ge {Q\over T}$.
 Thus